aby1234567/streamlit_project/README.md

 # Streamlit Project

-This is an experimental project to check out the features provided by streamlit./n You'll have to create a username to access the pages./n Make sure to replace the API secrets in the secrets.toml file
+This is an experimental project to check out the features provided by streamlit.<br>
+You'll have to create a username to access the pages.<br>
+Make sure to replace the API secrets in the secrets.toml file

 ## Login